native-network/native-tribe-contracts/Readme.md

 4. Curator updates the owner of the old tribe account to the new tribe.

-5. Curator updates the new tribe to use the old tribe account
+5. Curator updates the new tribe to use the old tribe account.